mcombeau/ft_transcendance/notes.md

 - passwords:

-  - limit number of passwgrd retries on join/accept invite
+  - limit number of password retries on join/accept invite
   - tell user to fuck off if wrong username/password

 - Appearance